mrb113/mrb113.github.io/_posts/2016-2-6-Pathfinder-Priority-Inversion.md

 ###Diagnosis: Priority inversion

 Pathfinder has three threads that run at three different priorities.
-A thread at a higher priority interrupts a thread at a lower priority and is allowed to finish running first.
+A thread scheduled at a higher priority interrupts a thread running at a lower priority.
 Each of the threads shared a single memory area, called the *information bus*.
 Only one thread can access the information bus at a time– if another thread wants to read from or write to the bus, it has to wait for the resource to become available.
 This prevents a thread’s information from being overwritten by another thread.
 (Concurrency-savvy readers: the information bus is protected with mutexes).

 Introducing our three thread contestants: